YiheWang/NYU-CS-AI-PacmanCompetition/README.md

 # NYU-CS-AI-PacmanCompetition
-A bot for playing Pacman game.
-Game environment is based on Berkeley Pacman simulator.
+An AI bot for playing the Pacman game.
+The game environment is based on the Berkeley Pacman simulator.
+Our best score is ten consecutive wins, which is the best in class.

 [Project goals and how to play it](https://github.com/YiheWang/NYU-CS-AI-PacmanCompetition/blob/master/Competition.pdf)